ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

 ### Implement Argument Checking

 Next we are going to implement argument checking for our CLI application.
-In our `main` function we will simply add this line to acquire the arguments that were submit by the user who was running our application.
+In our `main` function we will simply add this line to acquire the arguments that were submit by the user who ran our application.

 ```rust
     // Acquire CLI arguments